amigavision/amigavision.github.io/docs.md

 * `Drives` → `AmigaVision.hdf` — Update to your location for `AmigaVision.hdf`
 * `Drives` → `AmigaVision-Saves.hdf` — Update to your location for `AmigaVision-Saves.hdf`
 * `Save Configuration` — Save this new configuration as the Startup Configuration.
-* Reboot, select `Amiga` — This should now start AmigaVision with your SSD/network locations.
+* Reboot, select `Amiga` — This should now start AmigaVision with your external drive or network drive locations.

 ### I get a bunch of errors when starting up on MiSTer! {#errors}